 The judgment was published on the final day of Australia’s National Reconciliation week.
 The timing was seemingly unintentional but nonetheless meaningful.
 The outcome was not only just and appropriate, but a public and well-deserved recognition of a shocking lived experience, a testament to the patience and persistence of all those involved, and a clear statement around treatment of youths in custody.

-The outcome in Binsaris has provided encouragement for the implementation of many more of the recommendations from the Royal Commission, and increased support for many other similarly focused justice campaigns.
-In this way it has had an impact beyond the outcome for the individuals, served to re-focus public concern around important justice issues, and been a cause of hope for positive change.
+The outcome in Binsaris has provided encouragement for the implementation of many more of the recommendations from the Royal Commission into the Protection and Detention of Children in the Northern Territory, and increased support for many other similarly focused justice campaigns.
+In this way it has had an impact beyond the outcome for the individuals, served to re-focus public concern around important justice issues, especially that of indigenous youth in detention, and been a cause of hope for positive change.